-We thank these outstanding individuals for serving on our Panel of Community Advisors and would like to put on record our heartfelt appreciation for their service and dedication.
+We thank these outstanding individuals for serving, and would like to put on record our heartfelt appreciation for their service and dedication.

 Mr Andy Lim